microsoft/vscode-docs/api/extension-guides/debugger-extension.md

 **configurationAttributes** declares the schema for the `launch.json` attributes that are available for this debugger.
 This schema is used for validating the `launch.json` and supporting IntelliSense and hover help when editing the launch configuration.

 The **initialConfigurations** define the initial content of the default `launch.json` for this debugger.
-This information is used when a project does not have a `launch.json` and a user starts a debug session or clicks on the gear icon in the debug viewlet.
+This information is used when a project does not have a `launch.json` and a user starts a debug session or clicks on the gear icon in the Run view.
 In this case VS Code lets the user pick a debug environment and then creates the corresponding `launch.json`:

 ![Debugger Quickpick](images/debugger-extension/debug-init-config.png)